Research

 Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis

-In Review at Autonomous Robots Check out the pre-print manuscript here.
+Accepted at Autonomous Robots (Springer Journal) for Publication January 2026 Check out the pre-print manuscript here.

 Online Diffusion-Based 3D Occupancy Prediction at the Frontier with Probabilistic Map Reconciliation